What is Cacao?

-Most cacao beans come from the Ivory Coast, Indonesia, Ghana, Nigeria.
-Cameroon, and Brazil.
-Smaller export countries include Ecuador, Venezuela, Dominican Republic, Papua New Guinea, Colombia, Mexico.
-The work conditions of the farm workers range from indentured servitude to fair treatment of workers with attention to economically sustainable trade practices.
-Maya visits cacao plantations and makes sure that every one of her chocolates reflects fair sustainable farming practices.
+Most cacao grows on trees about 20-30 feet tall nestled within rain-forests within 20 degrees above or below the equator: anywhere from the Ivory Coast, Indonesia, Ghana, Nigeria, Cameroon, and Brazil.
+Smaller export countries include Ecuador, Honduras, Nicaragua, Colombia, Mexico, Belize, Venezuela, Peru, Bolivia, Madagascar, Dominican Republic, Papua New Guinea, Hawaii and many more places.
+The labor conditions for cacao farmers range from indentured servitude to fair and equitable worker treatment.
+Maya visits cacao plantations and makes sure that every one of her chocolates is a product of fair and sustainable farming practices.

 Cacao beans vary distinctly depending on the cacao variety, growing conditions, terroir, and production methods.
 Comparison tasting is the best way to learn a particular chocolate’s flavor traits and develop your sensitivity to quality and subtle variations in character.